Skip to content

 It's NOT Main!

-In this case, the log shows that the my_var variable outputs "main", but it still enters another branch, which is very bizarre!
+In this case, the log clearly shows the my_var variable as "main", yet it still enters another branch, which is very odd!

-Taking Python as an example, there are several ways to indicate the leading and trailing spaces in strings:
+In Python, there are multiple ways to indicate leading and trailing spaces in strings:

 Python